On the 1st day of Christmas, Travel Money NZ showed me… that destination research is key!

 On the 5th day of Christmas, Travel Money NZ taught me… how to avoid costs that are sneaky!

-Every country has costs beyond flights and accommodation that should be budgeted for.
+Every country has hidden costs beyond flights and accommodation that should be budgeted for.
 Tipping culture is massive in many countries and can often take travellers by surprise.
 Other countries charge you to use a public toilet (always have spare change on hand).
 Finally, if you are headed to Europe and need your caffeine hit, you may be charged more for sitting down to enjoy your morning brew.

 On the 6th day of Christmas, Travel Money NZ told me… that travel insurance is necessary!